unpwnabl/OverTheWire-Natas-Solutions/README.md

     </body>
 </html>
 ```
-So there is a path where the password is store.
+So there is a path where the password is stored[^2].
 Yet how can we access it when there's no way to move around in a web server?
 Here comes in play the GET variable from earlier... <br>
 For those who don't use Linux, or aren't familiar to its Shell syntax, to move around folders one can use the command `cd /path_to_folder/`, and to move out, simply `cd ..` where the double dots represent the parent directory to where you are. <br>
 We can use this to out advantage to "escalate" the folder, and reach the desider path in `/etc/natas_webpass/natas8`.
 After trial and error, one can come up to an URL like this: <br>
 `http://natas7.natas.labs.overthewire.org/index.php?page=../../../../etc/natas_webpass/natas8` <br>